ariatemplates/usermanual/src/latest/core/concepts/around_classes.md

 Title: Around Classes
+Category: core_layer,core_layer_concepts

-Most of the basic object-oriented concepts are detailed in [javascript classes](javascript_classes) article.
+Most of the basic object-oriented concepts are detailed in [javascript_classes](javascript_classes) article.
 Let's focus on more advanced functionalities that will allow you to using patterns such as inheritance, interfaces or even observable objects.

 ## Inheritance, $extends